ebensing/gh-benchmarks/README.md

 can do this by running `ifconfig` and looking for the `docker0` entry.
 Copy this IP.
 You will need to replace the IP for `localhost` found in `docker/hosts`.

+You can then use `make` to build the docker image. `make run` will run the docker image.

 Additionally, this image does not have MongoDB on it.
 That will still need to be on the host system.
 You will need to have appropriately configured SSH keys